pjeby/to-use/README.md

 There are a few tricky Typescript details to pay attention to here if you're implementing something like this.

-First, we're not using a `static [use.me]()` method here, even though in principle we *could*.
+First, we're not using a `static "use.me"()` method here, even though in principle we *could*.
 Unfortunately, Typescript doesn't correctly handle the types of inherited static methods.
 If we used a static method, then `use()` on a subclass of `RegisteredThing` would be seen by Typescript as providing a `RegisteredThing`, rather than a specific subclass.

 Second, in order to access the actual class involved, we have to use `this.constructor` and cast it to the correct constructor type, because Typescript assumes `this.constructor` is a Function with no additional type information.

-Last, but not least, even though the `[use.factory]()` method receives a `this` parameter, it's important that you not do *anything* with it besides accessing its `.constructor`, because it's not a real instance of the class, it's actually the class's prototype.
+Last, but not least, even though the `"use.factory"()` method receives a `this` parameter, it's important that you not do *anything* with it besides accessing its `.constructor`, because it's not a real instance of the class, it's actually the class's prototype.

 #### Value Types and Default Values